Joanna Masel

 Principal Investigator

 I build models that explicitly capture mechanistic constraints, whether from biochemistry, genetics, cellular biology, physiology, or ecology, and work out their evolutionary consequences.
-Sometimes my interests follow a path, e.g. from theoretical studies of the robustness and evolvability of biological systems, to empirical work on the origins of coding sequences from non-coding ancestors, to unexpected empirical findings on long-term trends in protein evolution.
-The latter led to an active interest in astrobiology in my lab today, together with theoretical interests about genetic "load", and the tension between relative and absolute competitions in evolution, ecology, and economics.
+Sometimes this takes me in unexpected directions, e.g. my theoretical studies of the robustness and evolvability of biological systems led me to empirical work on the origins of coding sequences from non-coding ancestors, to unexpected empirical findings on long-term trends in protein evolution.
+The latter led to an active interest in astrobiology in my lab today, with a focus on reconstructing early life.
+My lab also has theoretical interests about genetic "load", and the tension between relative and absolute competitions in evolution, ecology, and economics.

 I am a Professor in the department of Ecology & Evolutionary Biology, and am a member of Graduate Interdisciplinary Programs (GIDP) in Applied Math, Genetics, and Statistics, the Biochemistry and Cellular Molecular Biology graduate program, and the Astrobiology minor.
 I am also a member of the BIO5 Institute.